Skip to content

 If you are new to dry camping, start with the boondocking beginner guide before chasing high-country sites.
 Colorado adds more variables than a mild desert test trip: elevation, grades, cold nights, fast storms, crowded trailheads, and fewer easy turnarounds.

-Think in three Colorado lanes
+Think in six Colorado lanes

 Compare fast